slarmoo/.github/profile/javascript/modules/modules.md

 </html>
 ```

-Now if the button is pushed, or a key is pressed our ES module function will be called.
+Now, if the button is pushed or a key is pressed our ES module function will be called.

 ## Modules with web frameworks